polterguy/polterguy.github.io/tutorials/database/index.md

 database tables, with the read endpoint being able to page and limit its result set.
 Not too bad for 50 lines of code if you ask me.

-And in fact, if you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created above, except of course it does it in 1 second.
-And you can add authorization to your endpoints just as easily as we did in the previous _"hello world"_ tutorial.
+**Notice 1** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second.

+**Notice 2** - You can add authorization to your endpoints just as easily as we did in the previous _"hello world"_ tutorial.

-**Notice** - If you're using SQL Server instead of MySQL, simply change all occurencies of _"mysql"_ in the above code snippets to become _"mssql"_ instead.
+**Notice 3** - If you're using SQL Server instead of MySQL, simply change all occurencies of _"mysql"_ in the above code snippets to become _"mssql"_ instead.

-Go to your _"Endpoints"_ menu item in your Magic Dashboard, and play around with your endpoints as you see fit.
+Now go to your _"Endpoints"_ menu item in your Magic Dashboard, and play around with your endpoints as you see fit.
 Try to create some few items, edit some items, delete a couple of items, and read items.
-The association between CRUD operations and endpoint verbs in the above code, is as follows.
+The association between CRUD operations and endpoint verbs in the above code, is as follows in case you wonder.

 * `POST` - Create one item
 * `GET` - Read items